Part 5

 number: 80

 And it becomes available for us in http://localhost:8081.
 However, there's something strange going on!
-You can figure it out by watching the leaderboards and knowing where the votes are going, or by clicking every single emoji by yourself.
+You can figure it out by watching the leaderboards and knowing where the votes are going, or by clicking every single emoji yourself.

 Let's see if there's a better way to detect the behavior and figure out what's wrong.
 Linkerd offers us a dashboard through an extension called viz.